canonical/github-runner-operator/docs/index.md

 A [Juju](https://juju.is/) [charm](https://juju.is/docs/olm/charmed-operators) for deploying and managing [GitHub self-hosted runners](https://docs.github.com/en/actions/hosting-your-own-runners/managing-self-hosted-runners/about-self-hosted-runners) on virtual machines.

-This charm simplifies initial deployment and "day N" operations of GitHub self-hosted runners.
+This charm simplifies the initial deployment and "day N" operations of GitHub self-hosted runners.
 The charm makes it easy to manage self-hosted runners with security and hardware resource usage in mind.

 Operating a self-hosted runner comes with [certain security concerns according to GitHub](https://docs.github.com/en/actions/hosting-your-own-runners/managing-self-hosted-runners/about-self-hosted-runners#self-hosted-runner-security).
 Just like GitHub's, the self-hosted runners managed by the charm are isolated in a single-use virtual machine.